Searching for Dark Matter Annihilation with IceCube and P-ONE: Smearing to approximate the Energy Reconstruction

-The energy of an incoming particle (true energy) is converted into the optical module registered photon.
+The energy of an incoming particle (true energy) is converted into the optical module-registered photon.
 The reconstruction procedure converts the registered photon into an energy distribution.
 The process is specific to each detector.
-Since P-ONE is still in its early developing stage, we have used a log-normal distribution for the P-ONE energy reconstruction with the parameters close to the IceCube reconstruction parameters published in \cite{ice_recon}.
-According to:
+Since P-ONE is still in its early developing stage, we have used a log-normal distribution for the P-ONE energy reconstruction with the parameters close to the IceCube smearing matrix parameters published in \cite{ice_recon}.

-the reconstruction omits the probability distribution function (PDF).
-The PDF describes the reconstructed energy($E_{recon}$) distribution probability of each True energy ($E_{true}$) bin throughout the energy grid.
-The Fig. \ref{fig:E_distro} shows the reconstructed energy distribution ($E_{Recon}$) with respect to the true energy ($E_{true}$) with the parameters described in Tab. \ref{tab:E_recon}.